South Africa plans cost-cutting measures as revenue falls

 State power utility Eskom has this year implemented its heaviest power outages ever as it struggles with breakdowns at its coal-fired plants.

 The economy did manage to eke out growth of 0.2% in annual terms in the first quarter of 2023.
-The central bank has said that but for the power cuts growth would be closer to 2%.
+The central bank has said that but for the power cuts, growth would have been closer to 2%.

 The government in October is expected to outline further steps to plug the revenue gap in its medium-term budget policy statement.